muhammadoginh/ckks/src/README.md

 # binFHE

-    -[ ] Boolean arithmetic, comparisons, and aribtrary function evaluation based on Ducas-Micciancio (DM) and Chillotti-Gama-Georgieva-Izabachene (CGGI) schemes
+- Boolean arithmetic, comparisons, and aribtrary function evaluation based on DM and CGGI schemes

 # core